mrcrsr/git-utils/README.md

 # Utilities to work with Git
-* filetype.sh
+* filetype
-* list-file-extensions.sh
+* git-list-file-extensions
-* show-repo-states.sh
+* git-list-repo-states